 Denver Post story chronicled Mr. Barbetta’s efforts.
 Here are excerpts from the whistleblower story.

-A key witness in an anti-kickback investigation that ended with DaVita HealthCare Partners paying $389 million gave federal prosecutors sales spreadsheets, e-mails and insight into Colorado’s third largest private company.
+A key witness in an anti-kickback investigation that ended with DaVita HealthCare Partners paying dialysis lawsuit settlement amounts of $389 million gave federal prosecutors sales spreadsheets, e-mails, and insight into Colorado’s third-largest private company.

 David Barbetta said he pushed against DaVita’s practice of rewarding doctors with lucrative joint ventures in exchange for patient referrals.
 He worked as a senior financial analyst in the company’s mergers and acquisitions division from 2007 to 2009.